 We describe a novel type of experiment with human problem solving using large scale data collection of human problem solving activity over the Internet.
 Using the collected data on Sokoban puzzle, we identify differences in problem difficulty that are not explained by previous research.
 To explain these differences, we develop an abstract computational model of human behaviour during search through a problem state space.
 We also describe a successful difficulty metric which is based on problem decomposition.
-Full version of the paper, which contains more detailed analysis of collected data, is available as a technical report [10].
+This technical report provides detailed description of the experiment and its results; it is meant as a rather complete documentation of the experiment for further references.
+Therefore, we also elaborate on techniques used for data analysis, particularly on our method of state space visualization.
+State space visualizations let us to study of a 'state space bottleneck' concept, for which we provide formalization based on network flows.
+Although the concept cannot be directly used as a difficulty metric, it provides an interesting insight into the issue of problem difficulty and could be useful for automated tutoring of problem solving skills.